Level-Rank Duality for Vertex Operator Algebras of types B and D: Introduction

 In this article, we try to generalize the results in \cite{La} and \cite{JL2} to a complex finite-dimensional simple Lie algebra $\f{g}$ of type $B$ or $D$.
 For $l\in \N$, let $L_\wg(1,0) ^{\otimes l}$ be the tensor product of the affine vertex operator algebra $L_\wg(1,0)$.
 The main aim is to study the commutant of $L_\wg(l,0)$ in $L_\wg(1,0) ^{\otimes l}$.
-We will determine the structure of this commutant and establish a version of Schur-Weyl duality for these two cases.
+We will determine the structure of this commutant and establish a version of level-rank duality for these two cases.
 The idea is to embed the tensor product vertex operator algebra into a large lattice vertex operator algebra (or superalgebra) associated with a root lattice of type $D$ or $B$ and to use the fermionic construction of the affine vertex operator algebra $ L_{\widehat{\frak{so}}_{m}}(1,0)$.
 It turns out that the tensor product $ L_{\widehat{\frak{so}}_{m}}(1,0)^{\otimes n}$ is isomorphic to the orbifold VOA $L_{\wo_{mn}}(1,0)^{G}$ for some abelian subgroup $G < Aut(L_{\wo_{mn}}(1,0))$.
-Using this fact and some results on conformal embeddings of vertex operator algebras given in \cite{KFPX}, we show that if $m$ or $n$ is odd (cf. Theorems \ref{commutant3} and \ref{main5}) and if both $m, n$ are even (cf. Theorem \ref{maineven}).
+Using this fact and some results on conformal embeddings of vertex operator algebras given in \cite{KFPX}, we show that